haleykwok/Website_Hugo_Academic/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Meta-Reinforcement Learning Based Control Approach for Assisting Human-Robot Collaboration in Personalized Production'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - KWOK Hin Chi
+  - LI Chengxi
-  - admin
+  - PANG Yat Ming
-  - Robert Ford
+  - ZHENG Pai

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
+  # - 'Equal contribution'
-  - 'Equal contribution'
+  # - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2022-08-20T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).